 The Company Documents which are prepared for the registration of a Cook Islands company are:

 - Particulars of Directors and Secretaries

 Annual Government fee

-The annual return fling fee for a Cook islands company depends on the nominal capital of the company.
-The first annual return must be filed within 12 months of registering the company.
+The annual return fling fee for a Cook islands company depends on the nominal share capital of the company.
+The first annual return must be filed within 12 months of registering the company in the Cook Islands.
 Subsequent annual return forms must be filed before the 1st of July of the following year.

 The Cook Islands Company Registry can provide a variety of documents.
-To request Company Registry copies of Company Documents from us please, enter the target company name, select the documents required and then you will receive a quotation by email.
-There is no payment required at this point.
+To request Company Registry copies of Company Documents from us please, enter the target company name and select the documents required.